Best Outdoor Security Cameras of 2025

 We also used voice to control other equipment monitored by the Nest hub.
 For example, we got a child’s room ready for bed by saying, “Okay, Google.
 Dim the lights in the baby’s room.”

-Overall, Nest was the best option for DIY security cameras with continuous recording.
-They even offered professional installation for $79.
-Nest Aware pricing is competitive, too, at $6 per month.
+Overall, Nest makes the best DIY security cameras with continuous recording capabilities.
+They even offer professional installation starting at $115 if you want the help.

 -